ArvidLandmark/Household-budget/README.md

 This is a household budget created in Excel and Visual Basic.

-Look through the Budget_example for an overview how the project looks like.
+Look through the example file for an overview how the project looks like.
-To get going; open up Budget_empty file and scroll down to use the START!-button at desired month.
+To get going; open up the empty file and scroll down to use the START!-button at desired month.
 Choose what categories you would like to use and enter your expenses accordingly.

 Further instructions can be found inside the file.